- Discover the historic capital Palma de Mallorca on a walking tour

 Day 3: Mallorca Sailing Tour

 After breakfast, you'll drive to the port to depart for a half-day (optional full-day) sailboat tour along the beautiful Mallorcan coast.
-Make no mistake, it's the 344 miles (555 km) of gorgeous coastline that makes Mallorca the Balearic's most popular destination for summer holidaymakers.
+It's the 344 miles (555 km) of beautiful coastline that makes Mallorca the Balearic's most popular destination for summer holidaymakers.
 Rocky coves string the island like pearls, and running from its shores out to the horizon are vast expanses of water as blue as the cloudless sky.

 You'll also visit some of the historic mountain villages famous in the area.
 These include the carless hilltop hamlet of Valldemossa, the tranquil cove and rocky beach of coastal Deià, and Sóller, with its rickety wooden cable cars and long waterfront promenade.